tellor-io/layer/adr/adr1005 - handling of tips after report.md

 ### Higher fee burn on tips

-The other method we could do is just increase that 2% fee to something like 5 or 10%, thus completely draining the attacker if they did this method.
+Another method we talked about to prevent vote farming was to increase the 2% fee to 5 or 10%, thus completely draining the attacker if they used this method of attack.
 Although this could be a solution, limiting that fee is important because it supports having on-chain tips (can be tracked for governance/ usage purposes) vs off-chain.
-It also only mildly fixes the depositStake bypass.
+This solution also only mildly fixes the depositStake bypass.

 ### Tips locked as stake and limit the amount

-We could just lock the tips as stake, but then tipping a query only you report is essentially a "deposit stake" function.
-This could be handled by just limiting the amount you could unlock, but this dual structure could cause issues for tracking voting power and stake.
+We discussed locking the tips as stake to prevent vote farming, but then reporters would be able to tip a query only they support and essentially use this as a "deposit stake" function.
+This could be handled by limiting the amount you could unlock, but this dual structure could cause issues for tracking voting power and stake.
 Keeping it in a separate escrow was deemed cleaner in the code.

-### just cap tip size or total amount
+### Cap tip size or total amount

-One could just cap the tip size, but this could easily be avoided by just splitting up tips.
-We had also discussed limiting total tips to some % of total stake (e.g. 2%), but then a) you could get around the deposits by just tipping smaller amounts for fast queries; and b)  you could potentially censor the system by capping out the amount of tips (i.e. if you tip to the limit, now no one can do a legitimate tip).
+Alternatively, we could cap the tip size to prevent farming or bypassing the depositStake, but this could easily be avoided by splitting up tips.
+We had also discussed limiting total tips to some % of total stake (e.g. 2%), but then a) bypassing the depositStake could still be done by tipping smaller amounts for fast queries; and b)  an attacker could potentially censor the system by capping out the amount of tips (i.e. if an attaker tips to the limit, now no one can do a legitimate tip).

 ## Issues / Notes on Implementation